LudovicPatey/zooviewer/README.md

 		"value" : anything (null if open),
 		"justification" : {
 			"weight" : the weight
-			"direct": string with a direct justification (with possible TeX), "composite" : array of property uids for a composite justification }
+			"direct": string with a direct justification (with possible TeX and HTML), "composite" : array of property uids for a composite justification }
 	}